The following is a resolution that I plan on presenting to my congregation, mission center, and eventually the World Conference.

 LGBTQIA+ Reconciliation Resolution

-WHEREAS, in the past Community of Christ openly advocated for the oppression and engaged in the marginalization of the LGBTQIA+ community 1; and
+WHEREAS, in the past Community of Christ has openly advocated for the oppression and engaged in the marginalization of the LGBTQIA+ community 1; and

 WHEREAS, in the past Community of Christ weaponized scripture to marginalize the LGBTQIA+ community 1 ; and